 - A tour guide wearing a Filipina dress of the early 1900s will be present at the gate to narrate you the story of the house and the history of Silay City in general.

 - See the facade of the house, which follows the Nippa architecture in a miniature form.

 - The wooden carvings near the ceiling will catch your attention.
 They are very intricate, resembling French design.
 The kind of architecture it has allows better air circulation in that huge mansion.

 The entrance fee is 50php per head, including a free guided tour inside the two-storey house.
 With the Government’s cooperation and with the help of Silay, public viewing of the cultural preserve at the museum is an amiable and friendly thing to do.
 The Museum is open from Tuesday to Sunday and Holidays from 9:00A.M. – 5:00 P.M.

 How to get there

-From Bacolod City – Ride any mini bus or a Ceres bus that can take you to Victorias, Manapla and further.
+From Bacolod City – Ride any minibus or a Ceres bus that can take you to Victorias, Manapla, and further.
 You will take 30 – 45 minutes to reach the spot as your travel time.
-The Silay Public market stands just beside the Jalandoni house.
+The Silay Public market stands just beside the Bernardo Jalandoni Ancestral House.